 Brian Otis, Ph.D.Chief Technical Officer

 Brian's team focuses on end-to-end innovation ranging from integrated circuits to biocompatible materials to sensors.
-He joined Verily from the University of Washington Department of Engineering as founder of the smart contact lens project.
-He leads the company's efforts across all hardware and device projects, including wearables, implanted devices and technology including Liftware.
+Brian leads the company's efforts across all hardware and device projects, including wearables, implanted devices and technology.
+He joined Verily from the University of Washington Department of Engineering.
 Previously, Brian held positions at the University of Washington Kelly Tremblay Brain and Behavior Laboratory, the UC-Berkeley Ralph Freeman Neuroscience Lab, Intel Corporation and Agilent Laboratories.
 He received his M.S. and Ph.D. in Electrical engineering, in the field of low power integrated circuits for wireless sensors, from the University of California, Berkeley.

 Tom StanisHead of Software

 Tom leads all of Verily's software projects, including the development of machine learning algorithms for applications ranging from robotic-assisted surgery to diabetes management.
 Prior to joining Verily, he spent nine years working on core Google products and five years at Electronic Arts.
 Throughout his career, Tom's focus has been on improving the user experience, performance and scalability of systems through cross-functional collaboration.
 He received his B.S. from UW Madison.

 Linus Upson joined Google in 2005 and is a vice president at Verily.
 He leads Verily's Debug Project and oversees engineering and user experience.
 Earlier he was responsible for overseeing Google's browser products including Chrome and Chrome OS.
 Prior to Google, Linus was an engineer at NeXT and Netscape and co-founded two companies, AvantGo and Qurb.
 Linus is on an extended leave from his undergraduate studies in mathematics at Princeton University.